Devsh-Graphics-Programming/Nabla/README.md

 If you can work 100% remotely and be in charge of your own time managment

-Then make something impressive using Nabla, open a PR and contact us (jobs devsh.eu) with your CV.
+Then make something impressive using Nabla, open a PRs and contact us (jobs devsh.eu) with your CV.

 We would also be happy to sponsor your master thesis as long as:
 - You are an above average student with an interest in Graphics